GSSwain/selenium-webdriver-example/README.md

 # selenium-webdriver-example
 Use selenium webdriver to automate tests

-Simple page navigation with FirefoxDriver and HtmlUnitDriver
+Contains examples for using
+- FirefoxDriver
+- InternetExplorerDriver
+- ChromeDriver
+- HtmlUnitDriver